How to Assemble Tire Chains on your Riding Lawn Mower

 The experts at Cub Cadet have put together a video to show you how to assemble riding lawn mower tire chains on your machine.
 Before you begin, check your operator's manual for instructions.
 The instructions may vary slightly depending on your riding lawn mower model.

-Please note, the instructions reference side chains, cross chains, a C-hook and locking link.
+Step 2: Note, the instructions reference side chains, cross chains, a C-hook and locking link.
 Before you begin, get familiar with your Cub Cadet tire chains.

-Lay the Cub Cadet tire chain flat on the ground.
+Step 3: Lay the Cub Cadet tire chain flat on the ground.
 The open sides of the cross chain hooks should be facing up.
 Make sure the C-hook is on the inside edge of the tire, and that there are no twists in the chain.